Switched-mode power supply: Applications

 Switched-mode power supply units (PSUs) in domestic products such as personal computers often have universal inputs, meaning that they can accept power from mains supplies throughout the world, although a manual voltage range switch may be required.
 Switch-mode power supplies can tolerate a wide range of power frequencies and voltages.

 Due to their high volumes of production, mobile phone chargers have always been particularly cost-sensitive.
 The first chargers were linear power supplies, but they quickly moved to the cost-effective ringing choke converter (RCC) SMPS topology, when new levels of efficiency were required.
 Recently, the demand for even lower no-load power requirements in the application has meant that flyback topology is being used more widely; primary side sensing flyback controllers are also helping to cut the bill of materials (BOM) by removing secondary-side sensing components such as optocouplers.

 Switched-mode power supplies are used for DC-to-DC conversion as well.
 In heavy vehicles that use a nominal 24 V_{DC} cranking supply, 12 V for accessories may be furnished through a DC/DC switch-mode supply.
 This has the advantage over tapping the battery at the 12 V position (using half the cells) that the entire 12 V load is evenly divided between all cells of the 24 V battery.
 In industrial settings such as telecommunications racks, bulk power may be distributed at a low DC voltage (e.g. from a battery backup system) and individual equipment items will have DC/DC switched-mode converters to supply required voltages.

 A common use for switched-mode power supplies is an extra-low-voltage source for lighting.
 For this application, they are often called "electronic transformers".

+Switched-mode power supplies may also be found in arcade games produced from the late 1980s onwards, replacing the custom-made linear power supplies found in earlier machines.
+These older machines may also be retrofitted with switched-mode supplies to protect the game hardware from being damaged by voltage irregularities that may occur as the original supplies age.